Skip to main content

 Deploy the program

 Upload the compiled Anchor program to Solana Devnet.
-The Dfns wallet is used as the payer and upgrade authority.
+The DFNS wallet is used as the payer and upgrade authority.

-The upgrade authority stays in the Dfns KMS, meaning future upgrades also go through Dfns.
+The upgrade authority stays in the DFNS KMS, meaning future upgrades also go through DFNS.

 3